Email marketing

 3. think in sequences, not moments

 Re-engagement rarely happens in one email.
-It’s a gradual rebuild of attention, interest, and trust.
+It's a gradual rebuild of attention, interest, and trust.
+Each touchpoint should earn the next one.

 At the same time, recognise when to stop.

 List hygiene matters.
 Keeping disengaged users forever weakens deliverability and performance.
+Not everyone comes back, and that's part of the strategy.

 Most marketers optimise tactics.
 Few optimise timing.

-When re-engagement works, it doesn’t feel like a campaign.
+But timing is what makes the difference between being ignored and being opened.
+When re-engagement works, it doesn't feel like a campaign.
 It feels like the right message arriving at the right moment.

 “The difference isn’t what you send.
 It’s when it lands.”

-Let’s make email feel relevant again — If timing feels like the missing piece in your email strategy, we should talk.
+If timing feels like the missing piece in your email strategy, we should talk.

 We help brands turn email into something people actually want to open—by aligning creativity, data, and timing in the moments that matter.